Pope Sisinnius: Political

 The centuries preceding the reign of Sisinnius were characterized by external intervention in the selection of the pope.
-The eastern Byzantine Empire nominated men of the Roman aristocracy to the office; the Italian Ostrogothic kingdom chose members of the provincial aristocracy.
+The Byzantine Empire nominated men of the Roman aristocracy to the office; the Italian Ostrogothic kingdom chose members of the provincial aristocracy.
 As the historian Jeffrey Richards explains, "[t]he reasons for this are both political and social".
 The monarchs of both states relied on the support of the groups they installed on the papal throne.
 The seventh century saw a shift in the geographical origins of the popes: only eight out of twenty-seven popes between 604 and 752 were Roman, (Note: Most were from Greece, Syria, or Palestine.) compared to the figure of eleven out of seventeen from 483 to 604.
-The change has its origins in the restoration of Byzantine dominion over Italy under Justinian I, which saw the phasing out of the Roman senate as an institution as senatorial families were either executed or fled to the East.
+The change has its origins in the restoration of Byzantine dominion over Italy under Justinian I, which saw the phasing out of the Roman Senate as an institution as senatorial families were either executed or fled to the East.
 During the Ostrogothic kingdom's rule over Rome from the late-fifth to the mid-sixth century, the senate held major sway over the selection of new popes, but following the imperial reconquest, control over the papal throne was no longer in its hands.
 Instead, the election of the pope was left to the clergy of Rome, the city's people, and the Imperial military garrison.
 Richards argues that before the fall of the Western Roman Empire in 476 and after the rise of the Holy Roman Empire in Italy in 752, the "prestige, power and influence" of the pope was augmented under the protection of the imperial powers, and notes the papacy's growth in power during the sixth and seventh centuries.

 Sisinnius' predecessor, John VII was installed as the bishop of Rome the same year that the Byzantine emperor Justinian II was restored to his throne.
 Shortly after regaining power, the latter sent several decrees of canon law from the 692 Quinisext Council to John, any of which he could approve or reject.
 Out of worry of displeasing the Emperor, the Pope sent the decrees back to Justinian unchanged.
 The issue of the Quinisext canons continued into the reign of Sisinnius' successor, Constantine, who travelled to Constantinople in 711 to negotiate with the East over the matter.